maths/moodle-qtype_stack/doc/en/Authoring/Potential_response_trees.md

 1. You cannot define a feedback variable with the same name as an input.
 For example, if your input is `ans1` then it is tempting to define a feedback variable `ans1:exdowncase(ans1)` to ensure it is in lower case.
 Do not do this!
 Please use a different variable name.
 This is because in some situations the answer test will choose to take the raw value of `ans1` exactly as the student typed it.
 Any redefinition will interfere with this process.

 2. If one of the feedback variables throws an error then this will not stop the PRT executing.
+If there is an error, this will be flagged in the response summary as `[RUNTIME_FV_ERROR]` (fv here means feedback variables).

 ## Traversing the tree ##